w3f/Grants-Program/applications/GVM Bridge.md

 ## Additional Information :heavy_plus_sign:

 * What work has been done so far?<br>
 We have completed the development feasibility verification of the intermodulation between WASM contract and EVM contract.
+And start coding.

 * Are there are any teams who have already contributed (financially) to the project?<br>
 No